 If you are using DVD/CD-R’s for the transfer device, you will need two DVD/CD writers: one for burning DVDs from the Journalist Workstation, and one for reading the burned DVDs on the SVS.
 We recommend using two separate drives instead of sharing the same drive to avoid the potential risk of malware exfiltrating data by compromising the drive’s firmware.
 We’ve found the DVD/CD writers from Samsung and LG to work reasonably well, you can find some examples here.

 Finally, you will need a stack of blank DVD/CD-R’s, which you can buy anywhere.

-This is optional, for people who are using a firewall with less than 4 ports (the recommended firewall has 4 ports).
+This is optional, for people who are using a firewall with less than 4 ports.
 Any old switch with more than 3 ports will do, such as the 5-port Netgear ProSafe Ethernet Switch.

 If you know of another model of printer that fits our requirements and works with Tails, please submit a pull request to add it to this list.

 We don’t have anything specific to recommend when it comes to displays.
 You should make sure you know what monitor cable you need for the servers, since you will need to connect them to a monitor to do the initial Ubuntu installation.

 You should use a wired (USB) keyboard and mouse, not wireless.